Living on Campus

 New Student Housing

-When the housing application and dining selection process opens, students with an enrollment deposit on file can access the housing application by logging in to My.Butler using their Butler network credentials.
+When the housing application and dining selection process opens, students with an enrollment deposit or waiver on file can access the housing application by logging in to My.Butler using their Butler network credentials.
 In My.Butler, navigate to Self Service.
 Select Student Center and scroll to the bottom to find Personal Information.
 Select Apply for Housing.

 All incoming first-year students are guaranteed a room on campus if an enrollment deposit is submitted by May 1.
 Enrollment deposits are fully refundable through this date.
 Please note, your $500 enrollment deposit must be submitted and processed in order to access the housing application.
 Once the application opens, students will typically gain access to the housing application within 72 hours of submitting an enrollment deposit.